skills/release-based-workflow/README.md

     background-color: black;
 }
 ```
-2. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as `compare`
+1. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as `compare`
-3. Fill in the pull request template to describe your changes
+1. Fill in the pull request template to describe your changes
+1. Click `Create pull request`

 ### Merge the new feature to the release branch
 Even with releases, the GitHub flow is still an important strategy for working with your team.
 It's a good idea to use short-lived branches for quick feature additions and bug fixes.